noctellios/RipBozo/README.md

 # RipBozo
 WoW Classic Hardcore Addon to watch the Deathlog for a specific character's demise.

+Does *NOT* require the Deathlog addon to also be installed.
+Provided a Deathlog addon from someone on the server records the death, RipBozo should pick it up.

 ## Installation

 Download and extract RipBozo.zip into World of Warcraft/\_classic_era\_/Interface/AddOns